 While the gig economy is rising in popularity, it certainly isn’t a newcomer to the employment scene (although you didn’t see too many social media influencer gigs back in the day).
 Let’s break down what the gig economy is now and how it’s impacting the workforce.

 What led to the growth of the gig economy?

-Gig workers clearly encompass a broad demographic in the workforce, all of who have different motivations for entering.
+Gig workers encompass a broad demographic in the workforce, all of whom have different motivations.
 Here are some examples of occupations that can be considered gig economy jobs:

 - Drivers (e.g., truck, taxi, Uber/Lyft)

 - Journalists, writers and editors

 - Computer programmers and software engineers